The Lottery Ticket Hypothesis in Denoising: Towards Semantic-Driven Initialization: Introduction

 \section{Introduction}

-Image generation is an important area of research in computer vision.
-Recently, diffusion models have emerged as a promising approach for generating high-quality images.
-These models work by progressively denoising initial noise images drawn from a Normal distribution.
-Previous research~\cite{rombach2022high, ramesh2022hierarchical, nichol2022glide, kim2022diffusionclip, ramesh2021zero, ding2021cogview} in this area has primarily focused on the use of text prompts to guide image generation.
-And various efforts~\cite{liu2022compositional, kawar2022imagic, feng2022training, hertz2022prompt, park2021benchmark, balaji2022ediffi} are made to improve the denoising process or to explore additional conditions for greater control over the generation process.
-However, users still have to generate numerous images using the same condition before they obtain a satisfactory result.
-A recent study~\cite{mao2023guided} highlights the crucial role of the initial image in the generation process and concluded that the quality of the initial image significantly determines the success of the generation process.
-This research confirms that in tasks that require precise control, such as layout-to-image generation, a favourable initial image enables the model to spontaneously denoise the image in the direction desired by the user without the need for additional training or excessive guidance.
+Diffusion models work by progressively denoising initial noise images drawn from a Gaussian distribution.
+Previous research in this area has primarily focused on the use of text prompts to guide image generation~\cite{rombach2022high, ramesh2022hierarchical, nichol2022glide, kim2022diffusionclip, ramesh2021zero, ding2021cogview}.
+While efforts have been made to enhance the denoising process or explore additional conditions for better control over the generation process~\cite{liu2022compositional, kawar2022imagic, feng2022training, hertz2022prompt, park2021benchmark, balaji2022ediffi}, generation failures can still occur.
+Especially prompts involving multiple objects or precise positional relationships often require users to generate numerous failed images from the same prompt before achieving a satisfactory result.